The Coachella Valley just can’t keep me away.

 After taking care of both Tahquitz Creek courses last weekend, I was amped to head back out to the desert this weekend to cross off two more—the final two, in fact!

-Of course, there are a ton of private clubs out there and throughout SoCal, too, and I hope to get to play as many of those as I can during my lifetime, but that’s less of an attainable “goal” as it’s less within my control.
-It is what it is, so I won’t stress it too much.
+Of course, there are a ton of private clubs out there and throughout SoCal, too, and I hope to get to play as many of those as I can during my lifetime.
+However, that’s less of an attainable “goal” as it’s less within my control.
+It is what it is, so I won’t stress it too much (at least until I start getting closer to finishing that list).

 Either way, I was out in the desert early Saturday morning for another 36 holes…